 BMW MINI again teases India's first fully electric MINI Cooper SE.
 Launch soon?

 BMW MINI again teases India's first fully electric MINI Cooper SE.
-Launch soon?2 min read .
-Updated: 26 Oct 2021, 10:43 AM IST
+Launch soon?

 The battery-powered MINI Cooper SE will be the first fully-electric vehicle from the BMW Group stable to come to the Indian shores.